 According to the National Center for Post-traumatic Stress Disorder, Telehealth or TeleMental Health services are an effective treatment strategy for trauma.
 Telehealth uses information technology, such as email, phone calls, FaceTime video, and Secure Online Video to conduct therapy services.
 This technology allows a therapist and a client to engage in real-time two-way interaction.
 Services that can be provided via Telehealth include assessments, individual and group therapy, psychoeducational interventions, and general therapeutic interactions.

-- Additional flexibility of appointment times (e.g., out of town for work, babysitting concerns, or other restriction on the clients availability like a lunch hour, etc.),
+Flexibility of appointment times (e.g., out of town for work, babysitting concerns, or other restriction on clients availability like a lunch hour, etc.),

-- Promotion of physical health by avoid spreading of contagious illness (COVID-19 or general sickness, like a cold).
+Promotion of physical health by avoiding spreading a contagious illness (COVID-19 or general sickness, like a cold).